tang-shuyuan/HiMT/README.md

 usage: himt assess [argument]
 please use 'himt assess -h or --help' to show help information

-Assessing the assembly quality of the mitochondrial genome
+Assess the assembly quality of the mitochondrial genome

 options:
   -h, --help            show this help message and exit